goldenrati0/newscred-movie-catalog-backend/README.md

 # newscred-movie-catalog-backend
 This is a personal movie catalog website's backend, written using Python.
-This application expose a RESTful api and capable of
+This application exposes a RESTful api and capable of
 - Registering Users
 - Authenticating Users
 - Searching for movies